Ka Makuahine A Me Ke Keikikane: Plot

 The episode begins with Steve McGarrett having a romantic dinner with his girlfriend Lynn Downey.
 During the dinner Steve is contacted by his ex-girlfriend Catherine Rollins who informs him of an incident that she can not disclose over the phone and that she will by drop by.
 Catherine arrives at Steve's house where he introduces Lynn and Catherine to each other.
 Catherine then tells him that there has been an incident with Steve's mother Doris McGarrett who was detained in a detainment facility in Morocco after attempting to free Yao Fat.
 Steve and Catherine travel to Morocco to rescue Doris.

 The two find a safe house to acquire satellite views and security plans and begin making a plan.
 However, before they finish Chin Ho Kelly, Kono Kalakaua, and Lou Grover arrive at the safe house and offer their assistance.
 The team finds and infiltrates the detainment facility, Chin and Catherine take defensive positions while Kono and Lou take tactical positions.
 Steve successfully finds Doris with the assistance of Chin and Catherine and prepares to sneak out of the compound.
 However, Doris informs him that she refuses to leave unless they agree to take Yao with them.
 Steve and Doris find Yao and free him.
 Just as the team prepares to leave a security guard is alerted of their presence and sounds an alarm.
 Steve, Doris, and Yao are then captured by a team of guards just to be shortly rescued by Catherine and Chin.
 They find a hidden charge of C4 explosive that Doris hid on her way in.
 They blow up a former sewer tunnel that had been sealed off and the entire team escapes through the sewer tunnel.

 At the airport Doris tells Steve that he can find information about her younger days at his house under a loose floorboard.
 Following this Catherine informs Steve that she has another assignment and is leaving with Doris and Yao.
 She then tells him that she knows Steve was going to propose to her before she left.
-Steve asks her what she would have said had he actually proposes and Catherine tells him that she would have said yes.
+Steve asks her what she would have said had he actually proposed and Catherine tells him that she would have said yes.
 Back in Hawaii, Chin is forced to face an empty home after losing Sara in a court custody battle.
 Lou attempts to get his son Will to find out who Danny's daughter Grace is dating.